 Bridget Bidwill uses subtle tonal contrasts to create a sense of atmosphere and space in works which are abstract but suggestive of elements of reality.
 She uses freeform shapes such as vessels, bottles, leaves, ovals, which suggest ‘still life’ but are intended to create a meditative space that evokes feeling and thought.

 She uses an understated palette, sometimes with fields of colour hinting at the natural world, accented with rich deep reds and blues, working towards a balance.
 Like Roy Good and JS Parker, she uses colour in subtle contrasts so the painting has a sense of movement or poetry.

-Bidwill’s recent work has become richer in colour, with an increasing use of texture either through painting onto layered or collaged canvas or onto textured wood panels, as well as using more thickly applied paint to create variations in surface.
+Bidwill’s recent work has an increasing use of texture either through painting onto layered or collaged canvas or onto textured wood panels, as well as using more thickly applied paint to create variations in surface.
 The vessels and forms float within the space, but sometimes reveal the layers of work which lie beneath.